This page contains affiliate links. Please read our disclosure for more info.

 - Airbnb in Húsafell, West Iceland £154 ($201) – Modern, well-decorated cabin in the woods with a hot tub on the terrace and good kitchen.
 No WiFi but we had 4G signal.

 - Airbnb in Ísafjörður, North Westfjords £171 ($224) – Cute house overlooking the fjord and close to the centre of town.
-By far the most stylish place we stayed and it has an excellent kitchen.
-Our favourite interior.
+Sadly it’s no longer available.

 - Airbnb in Hólmavík, East Westfjords £198 ($259) – Large, rustic house with homely details and great sea views.
 Basic bathroom and small beds but it has a handy washing machine and dryer.

-- Tradir Guesthouse, Snaefellsness Peninsula £219 ($287) – Simple cabins between the mountains and the sea.
+- Cabin at Tradir Guesthouse, Snaefellsnes Peninsula £219 ($287) – Simple cabins between the mountains and the sea.
 It would be a great place to see the northern lights (but too cloudy when we were there).
 Our favourite for views and isolated location.
+It has now closed—see our Snaefellsnes Peninsula guide for other suggestions.

 See our Iceland road trip itinerary for more detailed accommodation reviews.

-We travelled in the September shoulder season.
+We travelled in the September shoulder season which we found the best time to go to Iceland.
 Costs may be higher in the busy summer months of June to August and would be lower in the winter.

 Guesthouses with shared bathrooms (and sometimes shared kitchens) would have been cheaper at about £100 ($130) a night.
 All our accommodation had two bedrooms so they’d be better value if you’re travelling in a group.